ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 ## Reference period

 The reference period is the last aspect of climate anomalies to discuss.
 The reference period is the time period that is selected to calculate the base average (the "normal"), used to find the anomaly.
-The Australian Bureau of Meteorology (BoM) selected 30 years (a [climatological normal](https://en.wikipedia.org/wiki/Climatological_normal)), 1961-1990, for their reference period (see [ACORN-SAT](http://www.bom.gov.au/climate/data/acorn-sat/#tabs=ACORN%E2%80%90SAT)).
+The [Australian Bureau of Meteorology (BoM)](http://www.bom.gov.au/) selected 30 years (a [climatological normal](https://en.wikipedia.org/wiki/Climatological_normal)), 1961-1990, for their reference period (see [ACORN-SAT](http://www.bom.gov.au/climate/data/acorn-sat/#tabs=ACORN%E2%80%90SAT)).
 The UK Met Office Hadley Centre generally use the same reference period (see [HadCRUT5](https://www.metoffice.gov.uk/hadobs/hadcrut5/)).
 [NASA GISS](https://www.giss.nasa.gov/) use [1951-1980](https://data.giss.nasa.gov/gistemp/faq/#q102).

 The reference period selected will not change the shape of the resulting data and graphs, only the magnitudes of the anomalies.
 If the years 1991-2020 were selected, anomalies will rarely be above zero because that period is (currently) one of the hottest periods on record (i.e., most years on the temperature record will be colder than the period 1991-2020).

-When compiling data for the Australian anomalies for ClimateExplorer, we used the same reference period of 1961-1990 while also requiring that each station have records for at least half of those years.
+When compiling data for the Australian anomalies for ClimateExplorer, we used the same reference period as the BoM (1961-1990) while also requiring that each station have records for at least half of those years.
 When doing so we found that Burketown, Eucla, Learmonth, Morawa, Robe, Snowtown, and Victoria River Downs did not have enough records during that period.
 Those stations have been excluded from our analysis.

 ## Another approach